phuonggtrann/phuongtran.github.io/_posts/2020-09-10-FixedPointIter.md

                    0

 ### Conclusion:
-I found 4 roots of the given equation by the following:    {-0.48756103475, -4.451620296, -1.80657027, 1.481974814587466} <br/>
+I found 4 roots of the given equation by the following:    {-0.48756103475, -4.451620296, -1.80657027, 1.481974814587466}
 I derive the original equation into 3 different form of x = g(x).
-However, I only use 2 of them since I tried to work with the other one but it doesn’t work (not working MATLAB session is not included)<br/>
+However, I only use 2 of them since I tried to work with the other one but it doesn’t work (not working MATLAB session is not included)
 (1) x= e^(-x)+x^3-2
 - Not used, derive from isolating x
 (2) x=-ln⁡(-x^3+x+2)